 Establishing the Business Case for GRP globally

-UN Women, with the support of the UN Global Compact, is also conducting a global survey across sectors on GRP.
-UN Women is interviewing more than 50 companies and organizations, which, together with the survey responses, will result in case studies and an evidence-based advocacy tool to highlight the business case of GRP.
+UN Women, with the support of the UN Global Compact, has also conducted a global survey across sectors on GRP.
+UN Women has interviewed more than 50 companies and organizations, which, together with the survey responses, will result in case studies and an evidence-based advocacy tool to highlight the business case of GRP.
 The advocacy tool will be a contribution to the Accelerator in support of UN Women’s Flagship Programme Initiative “Stimulating Equal Opportunities for Women Entrepreneurs.”

-UN Women Europe and Central Asia (ECA) will launch an inaugural Pilot programme to increase the capacities of both women entrepreneurs and private sector with an aim to boost women’s entrepreneurship: (1) Building procurement capacities of women entrepreneurs to compete for bidding opportunities with public and private sectors; (2) Strengthening capacities of the private sector entities from all the sectors to establish policies and practices and design initiatives on gender responsive procurement and investment.
+UN Women Europe and Central Asia (ECA) has designed inaugural Pilot programme to increase the capacities of both women entrepreneurs and private sector with an aim to boost women’s entrepreneurship: (1) Building procurement capacities of women entrepreneurs to compete for bidding opportunities with public and private sectors; (2) Strengthening capacities of the private sector entities from all the sectors to establish policies and practices and design initiatives on gender responsive procurement and investment.

 Project: SDG Pilot Village in Waipula, Yunnan Province, China

 In July 2017, the United Nations Development Program (UNDP) launched its first Sustainable Development Goals (SDGs) Pilot Village targeting women’s poverty and sustainable development in Yunnan Province, China with support and funding from Mary Kay.

 The site selected was Waipula, in Yongren County, Chuxiong Prefecture, Yunnan Province: Waipula is an impoverished village which was listed as a national traditional village protection project in 2016.

 The SDG Pilot Village in Waipula is the first-of its-kind pilot program focused on entrepreneurship as a pathway to empowerment.